caionobrex/chatapp-with-amplify/README.md

 This is a web chat app build using [Next.js](https://nextjs.org/) and [Amplify](https://aws.amazon.com/amplify/) to easily build our backend

+#This project is working but it's not finished

 ## AWS services that this application uses

 1. "Cognito" for authentication